fedikit/fedikit/src/nodeinfo/README.md

 # @fedikit/nodeinfo

-Support NodeInfo in a simple way.
+Implement NodeInfo in a simple way.
 [WIP]

 ## Usage